 Crow finds the palace of The One Who Creates Everything by Thinking, the source of the universe.
-He wakes up her up by singing.
-One Who Creates Everything by Thinking gives Crow a burning stick and sends him back to Earth.
-As he flies away, she says, “Let’s see what you are really made of.”
+He wakes her up by singing.
+One Who Creates Everything by Thinking gives Crow a burning stick and returns him to Earth.
+As he flies away, she says, “Let’s see what you are made of.”

-Meanwhile Moth flies by Sun who fusses at him for looking directly at him.
-As Moth is fighting his attraction of Sun, Crow rescues Moth.
-Crow then sticks the burning stick in an asteroid and tells Moth about fire.
+Meanwhile, Moth flies by Sun, who fusses at him for looking directly at him.
+As Moth is fighting his attraction to Sun, Crow rescues Moth.
+Crow then sticks the burning stick in an asteroid and tells Moth about the fire.
 The fire catches Crow’s wing on fire.
-Crow fans his wing to put out the fire accidentally putting it out.
+Crow fans his wing to put out the fire, accidentally putting it out.

 Upset, Crow flies away from the other animals.
 Skunk follows him.
 Crow apologizes to her for “being a jerk.”
-When Crow remembers the words of The One Who Creates Everything by Thinking who tells him “Let’s see what you’re really made of,” it becomes summer.
+When Crow remembers the words of The One Who Creates Everything by Thinking, who tells him, “Let’s see what you’re made of,” it becomes summer.
 His black feathers have some color in them.
-His smoke damaged new voice is a hoarse version of his previous voice, but Skunk likes his new sound.
+His smoke-damaged new voice is a hoarse version of his previous voice, but Skunk likes his new sound.